lucastnguyen/ucsb-restrooms-app/team/sprint02/lab02.md

 Attendence:
-* Kimi absent due to knee injury (but was on Facetime)
+* Kimi not physically here due to knee injury but was on Facetime
 * Jack here
 * Derek here
 * Lucas here